 When you go to your message list, you will have your Welcome Message already created and ready to edit.
 Click the message title or edit button to go into the message to start updating.
 Once you have done that, you will see the message builder:

 As you can see, you have the title at the top - you can change this at any time so don't feel you have to have the precise title straight away.
 It's good practice to keep your title clear though, so you can find it easily later in the message list later on.

 On the left you have your preview panel, which shows you what your bot will look like as your build.

 On the right, you have your message parts panel.
 Here's what each message part does:

 You can hover over media to add images to your bot.
 An image message part can consist of either a jpg, GIF or png.
-Images must not exceed 1024 ×1024 px or 1 MB.
-GIFs must not exceed 2.5MB.
-Once you click on "Image" a grey image will come up.
+Images or GIFs must not exceed 1024 ×1024 px or 125KB.
+Once you click on "Image" a grey placeholder image will come up.
 Simply click on that to upload any image/GIF from your drive.

 You can add more than one text part to your message, although we recommend not going over five as it might annoy the user with too many pings.

 A carousel is often used to contain the main topics and top strands of your conversation which we refer to as the Main Menu.
 A carousel can have a maximum of 10 cards.
 Each card has to have an image and a title.
 We also suggest that it has a subtitle and a button.
 The title and the subtitle can have a maximum of 80 characters each.
 Each card can have a maximum of 6 buttons.
 A carousel image should have an aspect ratio of 16:9, not be more than 420px wide/125KB in size.

 A delay is the short space of time between text messages on the screen that will allow the user a few seconds to read the messages.
 The delay is in milliseconds so 1000 would be 1 second.
 Calculating delays doesn't have to be difficult - we recommend using 1000 for every line of text in your text message part.